 When dealing with Chiros.
 (Chiropractors) or manual therapists you really have to be picky with who you see.
 Just because they have a license does not mean they are a good choice.
 I personally have committed myself to a program from a Chiropractor which I will go into detail in an up and coming article.
 The lengths I went through to find him were extensive and to be honest there are still things…a lot of things, that I don’t like.
 Stay tuned for that!

-My first step was locating a certified sports specific Chiropractor.
+My first step was locating a certified sports specific Chiropractor such as those at the Cobb Chiropractic Clinic.
 I figured at least he/she would have a better understanding of my active lifestyle and how it may contribute to my discomfort.
 I was given a website to locate a local sports specific doc which helped a lot in narrowing down my choices.
 From there it came down to scheduling a consultation and watching him in action.

 3 things you always want your doc (this includes all specialists you may see) to prove to you before he/she treats you